-2. Secondly, examining the evolution of technology over time provides a unique lens through which we can observe patterns in human ingenuity and societal needs that have consistently driven innovation across generations.
+It's fascinating to see how technology has evolved, like 2.
+Secondly, examining the evolution of innovation over time provides a unique lens through which we can observe patterns in human ingenuity and societal needs that have consistently driven it across generations - as Mark Twain once quipped "there is much-exaggerated nonsense about people's excitement" indeed this was no joke,

 1) Early computers led to smartphones